yurybikuzin/miniapp/README.md

 You can preview the production build with `npm run preview`.

 But actually, you don't need to do it, because [deploy does it all](#deploy)

+## Alternatives

+I believe, same emulation (or even better) could be implemented not only for Svelte, but for React/Vue and others as well